brevzin/cpp_proposals/3294_code_injection/code-injection.md

 As with the string interpolation example, here we're now taking one parameter of type `int` (that doesn't need to be tokenized) and another parameter that are the actual tokens.
 The usage here might be something like `λ!(2, _1 > _2)` - which is a lambda version of `std::greater{}`.

 Of course it'd be nice to do even better.
 That is: we can infer the arity of the lambda based on the parameters that are used.
-This paper does not yet have an API for iterating over a token sequence - but this particular problem would not involve parsing.
+This paper does not yet have an API for iterating over a construct sequence - but this particular problem would not involve parsing.
 Simply iterate over the tokens and find the largest `n` for which there exists an identifier of the form `_$n$` and use that as the arity.
 That would allow `λ!(_1 > _2)` by itself to be a binary lambda (or a lambda that takes at least two parameters).
 Can't do that with a C macro!

 ## A control flow operator